|

 When designing a responsive WordPress website, there are several design elements that you should keep in mind to ensure that your website looks great on any device.
 Here are some of the key design elements to consider:

 The layout and typography of your website are crucial to its overall look and feel.
 When designing a responsive WordPress website, you should choose a layout that is easy to navigate and that looks good on all devices.
-The use of white space is important on a small screen.
-Leave some breathing room around elements of your mobile site.

 Typography on Mobile